wesleybeckner/general_applications_of_neural_networks/README.md

 [visit the site](https://wesleybeckner.github.io/general_applications_of_neural_networks/)

 This course teaches you to deploy the workhorse of modern machine learning frameworks: neural networks.
 We start with the simplest building block, the perceptron, and demonstrate how these are organized into feed forward neural networks.
-We then explore predictive capabilities in computer vision, natural language processing, forecasting, and time series analysis.
+We then explore predictive capabilities in computer vision, natural language processing, and time series analysis.
 Different architectures are employed for specific application areas.

 The breakdown for this course is as follows: